blablatdinov/blog/static/open_source.md

 [pyeo](https://github.com/blablatdinov/pyeo) - advanced static analysis tool tailored specifically to enforce the principles advocated by Elegant Objects ([elegantobjects.org](https://elegantobjects.org)) in Python projects.
 It serves as a quality control instrument to ensure that your Python code adheres to the core tenets of elegance, simplicity, and maintainability.

-[clup](https://github.com/blablatdinov/clup) - update your CHANGELOG.md with new version entries and release dates
+[clup](https://github.com/blablatdinov/clup) - update your CHANGELOG.md with new version entries and release dates.

+[anki-action](https://github.com/blablatdinov/anki-action) - This GitHub Action allows you to convert Markdown files into Anki flashcards.
+You can easily create Anki decks from your markdown content using this automated workflow.

 ## Accepted PR's: